Completeness for Prime-Dimensional Phase-Affine Circuits: Introduction

+Graphical calculi set the broader completeness standard: semantic equality should be captured by diagrammatic rewriting.
+Selinger's survey \cite{selinger_survey_2011} gives the categorical background, while qubit stabiliser ZX \cite{backens_zx_stabilizer_2014}, Clifford+\(T\) ZX \cite{jeandel_completeness_zx_2020}, and ZH \cite{backens_zh_2019} illustrate how normal forms can expose the data compared by an equality proof.
+In higher dimensions, ZX-style completeness is known for pure qutrit stabiliser quantum mechanics \cite{wang_qutrit_2018}, odd-prime stabiliser fragments \cite{booth_complete_2022,poor_zx_travaganza_2023}, and multi-qutrit Clifford circuits \cite{li_multiqutrit_clifford_2025}.
+The phase-affine fragments studied here use the same completeness standard for a circuit syntax organised around reversible affine label updates and finite-field phase functions.

+We develop the missing theory for prime-dimensional affine-plus-diagonal circuits.
+The first ingredient is a reversible affine update of computational-basis labels \(x\in\F_d^n\), written \(g(x)=Ax+b\) with \(g\in\AGL_n(\F_d)\).
+The second ingredient is a diagonal phase layer with eigenvalues among the \(d\)th roots of unity: writing \(\omega=e^{2\pi i/d}\), such a layer has the form \(U_q\ket{x}=\omega^{q(x)}\ket{x}\) for a phase function \(q:\F_d^n\to\F_d\).
+Commuting a diagonal phase across an affine gate precomposes the phase function by the affine update, so the basic transport operation is the substitution \(q\mapsto q\circ g\).
+This is the prime-dimensional analogue of the mechanism used by CNOT-dihedral normal forms and phase-polynomial optimisation.

+The remaining design choice is the phase coordinate.
+Prime-dimensional qudits do not come with a single standard analogue of the qubit \(T\) gate; magic-state distillation, exact synthesis, and the qudit Clifford hierarchy motivate several conventions \cite{campbell_magic_2012,heyfron_quantum_2019}.
+Here the one-wire phase coordinates \(x\), \(\binom{x}{2}\), and \(\binom{x}{3}\) give the \(Z\), \(S\), and \(T\) generators in the fragments where those coordinates are defined.
+Organising phases by polynomial degree yields the linear, quadratic, and cubic fragments.
+The binomial coordinates are chosen because affine substitution keeps the transport equations local, and because the multiwire diagonal phases forced by transport become explicit basis coefficients in the normal forms.

 The affine core of the paper is a compact presentation \(\cat{Aff}_d\) for reversible affine circuits over \(\F_d\), obtained by specialising Lafont's algebraic theory of circuits to prime fields \cite{lafont_boolean_circuits_2003}.
-The generators are the translation \(X\), the shear \(CX\), and the family of nonzero scalings \(M_x\), together with the symmetric structure.
-We then adjoin diagonal generators that represent phase functions in a controlled way: a linear phase gate \(Z\) (exponent \(x\)), a quadratic phase gate \(S\) (exponent \(\binom{x}{2}\)) for odd \(d\), and a cubic phase gate \(T\) (exponent \(\binom{x}{3}\)) for \(d > 3\), as well as a scalar generator for global phases.
-These choices are designed so that the commutation and transport equations needed for layered normal forms are short, local, and uniform.
+Its generators are the translation \(X\), the shear \(CX\), and the family of nonzero scalings \(M_a:t\mapsto at\), together with the symmetric structure.
+Adjoining finite-angle diagonal generators gives the degree-one, degree-two, and degree-three phase fragments closed under affine transport.
+For each admissible fragment, every circuit rewrites to a layered form \(A\circ D\), where \(A\) is an affine normal form and \(D\) is a diagonal normal form.
+Semantic uniqueness separates along the two coordinates: the affine normal form determines \(g\), and the ordered diagonal coefficients determine \(q\).
+Thus semantic equality of circuits is derivable from the local axioms.